 Practice balance when roller skating.

 For those interested in learning how to skate better, there are various ways to improve their skills.
 One of these methods is through practicing balancing skills.
 Balancing is one of the critical aspects of being able to skate well.
 You may find that having good balancing skills allows you to perform better during practice sessions.
 In addition, if you have poor balancing skills, you might experience discomfort while trying to skate.
-Therefore, developing your ability to maintain proper posture while standing and moving around is essential.
+Therefore, developing your proper posture while standing and moving around is essential.

 Roller skating for better heart health